ehealthsuisse/I14Y-EPR-METADATA/readme.md

 ## Configuration

-Create a `.env` file with the following variables:
+Create a `.env` file in your root folder `I14Y-EPR-METADATA` with the following variables:

 ```env
 # API Configuration